nick-fournier/MMLOS/README.md

 *NOTE: For the GUIs, I have only tested on Windows.
 May not work on other operating systems.

-For more methodological details, see the bicycle revisions working paper titled [Bicycle Level of Service: Accounting for protected lanes, traffic exposure, and delay](https://github.com/nick-fournier/MMLOS/blob/master/docs/Bicycle%20LOS_7-28-2020_draft.pdf) and for pedestrian revisions see the [collection of working papers](https://github.com/nick-fournier/MMLOS/blob/master/docs/Collection_of_working_papers.pdf) from NCHRP report 17-87.
+For more methodological details, see the bicycle revisions working paper titled [Improved Analysis Methodologies and Strategies for Complete Streets](https://github.com/nick-fournier/MMLOS/blob/master/docs/65A0723_Complete%20Streets%20Memo_DRAFT_4-30-2021.pdf) and for pedestrian revisions see the [collection of working papers](https://github.com/nick-fournier/MMLOS/blob/master/docs/Collection_of_working_papers.pdf) from NCHRP report 17-87.

 For an example usage, see the [vignette](https://htmlpreview.github.io/?https://github.com/nick-fournier/MMLOS/blob/master/vignette/nsv-vignette.html) which runs through a few simple calculations and plots the results.